tytydraco/yessleep/out/My_prom_date_was_a_cryptid.md

 I would have asked him myself, since he sat directly in front of me in homeroom, but the thing about Franklin was, he didn't really talk.
 Or communicate in any way, sign language or otherwise.

-So during lunch break, I found other ways to communicate with him, like drawing pictures of things, which he seemed to like, often noding and grunting when happy.
+So during lunch break, I found other ways to communicate with him, like drawing pictures of things, which he seemed to like, often nodding and grunting when happy.

 Now, I don't know if it was because I was just a hopeless romantic emo girl, or missed my best friend and childhood crush, Brian, who had gone missing just a few weeks prior, but Franklin very quickly filled the void that Brian once did.